Mexico–United States border crisis: Proposed legislative remedies

 The immigration legacy of the Obama Administration is marked by complexity.
 While it was known for its stringent enforcement of immigration laws, resulting in the deportation of a significant number of migrants, the establishment of Deferred Action for Childhood Arrivals (DACA) stands out.
-This initiative has provided protection from deportation for over 750,000 individuals who were brought to the U.S. as children.
+This initiative has protected from deportation over 750,000 individuals who were brought to the U.S. as children.
+Though no permanent solution was put in place, DACA was a success, allowing individuals within the program to pursue higher education.